emilywhittaker1/codeastro_project/README.md

 This package is designed to input a collection of fits files containing reduced images containing a target variable star and the coordinates of the target star and a non-varying reference star at different points in time, and output the photometric lightcurve of the target star.

+The package is used by downloading the Github repository and running demo.py, which can be modified to suit your needs.

 # Inputs:
 The user will put all of the necessary inputs at the top of demo.py.